 Jill Belli, Ph.D. is an Associate Professor of English at New York City College of Technology, CUNY (City University of New York) and Co-Director of the OpenLab, the college’s open-source digital platform for teaching, learning, and collaborating.

-I also enjoy practicing yoga, eating Himalayan food, watching hockey, playing violin with the Brooklyn Symphony Orchestra, and chatting with folks about interesting things … feel free to browse around this site to learn more about what I do and please do reach out to me if you’d like to chat about any and all related things!
+Beyond academia, I enjoy practicing yoga, watching hockey, playing violin with the Brooklyn Symphony Orchestra, hiking, horror movies, Himalayan food, and chatting with interesting folks about interesting things … please do reach out to me if you’d like to be in touch.